-Julie holds a Bachelor and Master degree in Social Work from McGill University and is a Registered Social Worker and a member in good standing with both the Ontario Association of Social Workers and the Ontario Association of Social Workers.
+Julie holds a Bachelor and Master degree in Social Work from McGill University and is a Registered Social Worker and a member in good standing with both the Ontario Association of Social Workers and the Ontario College of Social Workers and Social Service Workers.

 Julie’s diverse work experience includes the Sexual Behaviours, Anger Management, Early Psychosis and Juvenile Justice clinics at the Centre for Addiction and Mental Health as well as completing comprehensive assessments for youth facing criminal charges under section 34 of the Youth Criminal Justice Act and custody/access reports under section 112 of the Courts of Justice Act for the Office of the Children’s Lawyer.